cihandeniz/articles/eskizler/music-only-suggests-rest-is-done-by-listener.md

+---
-# Music Only Suggests, Rest Is Done by Listener
+title: Music Only Suggests, Rest Is Done by Listener
+---

 A song or an arrangement shouldn't be fully done.
 It is required to lack, so that the missing parts are filled by the listeners in their own heads.
 That's